jsa-research/limbus-buildgen/README.md

 #### Dependencies

 There are very few dependencies and they are downloaded automatically when built.
-However it is assumed that a standard C compiler is installed. (*For Windows users this means having Visual Studio or the Windows SDK installed.
+However it is assumed that a standard C compiler is installed. (*For Windows users this means having Visual Studio or the Windows SDK installed in their default installation directory.
 Most Unixes come with a C compiler suite.*)

 *Windows users will need PowerShell 3.0+ installed (which comes with Windows 7 SP1 or later) to automatically download the dependencies.
 If this is not possible, see [Download dependencies manually](#build-download-dependencies-manually)*